Joshnwankpa/Smile-Canine-Boarding-Project/README.md

 There is some information that must be stored about each pet such as the food that they eat, the names and contact details of their owners, both home and a way to contact them if the dog is staying with SCB when their owners are away from home; dogs can be looked after for one day or longer.

-NB: This was my first project so it lacked advanced knowledge but i didn't update it because i wanted to showcase a gradual progression in knowlegde through the years.
+NB: This was my first project so it lacked broader knowledge(such as the use of aliases, temp tables, partitions)however i didn't update it because i wanted to showcase a gradual progression in my knowlegde through more projects i do.